The Rise of Teledentistry

 - Educating staff on how to use related technologies and transmit files securely.
 All staff education and training should be documented in employee files.

 - Properly documenting images to ensure they are linked to the correct patient.
 Documentation includes patient name, identification numbers, date and time of the examination, name of facility, type of examination, anatomic orientation, and amount and method of data compression.
+See ADA Technical Report No. 10601 The Security Exchange and Utilization of Digital Images – E-BOOK.

 - Retaining images to meet state or local requirements.

-- Maintaining patients’ rights by actively involving them in treatment decisions and services that are provided in accordance with applicable laws and regulations related to the privacy and security of protected health information (PHI).9
+- Maintaining patients’ rights by actively involving them in treatment decisions and services that are provided in accordance with applicable laws and regulations related to the privacy and security of protected health information (PHI).7

 Tips for Starting a Teledentistry Program